feststelltaste/foundation-level-glossary/README.md

 # Inofficial iSAQB® glossary for Markus Harrers Foundation Level courses

+## Current state
+This version of the glossary is currently (March 2023) work in progress.
+That means there may be some missing info for proper attribution regarding the original work as well as parts of the glossary that aren't adapted yet by Markus Harrer.

 ## About
 This is a very shortened and adapted version of the [iSAQB® glossary](https://github.com/isaqb-org/glossary) that defines terms in the area of software architecture for a very specific audience: participiants of [Markus Harrers Foundation Level courses](https://www.socreatory.com/de/trainers/markus-harrer).